Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Generating sublattices of robust Orlicz spaces

-In contrast to the top-down construction of $\Phi$-robust Orlicz spaces, one could also build a robust space bottom-up, a path taken in, e.g., \cite{Beissner,BionNadal,Peng}.
-Starting with a space of \textit{test random variables}, one could consider closing the test space in the larger ambient space $L^\Phi(\CP)$ with respect to the risk-uncertainty structure as given by $\Norm_{L^\Phi(\CP)}$.
-Such a procedure leads to smaller spaces in general.
-The existing literature typically discusses (special cases of) these spaces as \textit{Banach spaces} without further going into detail on their order-theoretic properties.
-This section therefore fills this gap, and explores their properties as Banach lattices.
-We shall observe that they tend to be not very tractable as vector lattices.
-If they behave well with respect to order properties, this usually has strong consequences.
+In contrast to the top-down construction of $\Phi$-robust Orlicz spaces, one {may contemplate building} such a space bottom-up, a path taken in, e.g., \cite{Beissner,BionNadal,Peng}.
+Starting with a space of \textit{test random variables}, one may close this test space in the larger ambient space $L^\Phi(\CP)$ with respect to the risk-uncertainty structure as given by $\Norm_{L^\Phi(\CP)}$.
+Such a procedure leads to proper subspaces in general.
+The existing literature typically discusses (special cases of) these spaces as Banach spaces without going into further detail on their order-theoretic properties. {The objective of this section is to fill this gap.}